denten-books/plain-text/1-metaphor.md

 > get keys
 OK

->get lamp
+> get lamp
 OK

->exit
+> exit
 You're at end of road again.
 ```

 Although much more accessible and interactive than communication in octal or
 binary machine code, the conversational model posed several significant
 downsides.
 While resembling human communication, it in fact utilized only a
-limited vocabulary.
+limited set of words.
 Researchers from the U.S. Air Force academy would later
 write:

 > The lower cost of computer access and the proliferation of on-line systems